ksu-cs-textbooks/cc210/content/07-objects/06-instantiable-classes.md

 A class can serve many functions, the most basic of which is to serve as a blueprint for the data and methods used to access and manipulate that data.
 We will refer to these as "object" or "instance" classes.
 An object class is a class with the primary purpose of encapsulating and manipulating related data.

 When you instantiate an object of a class, you create a variable of that type.
-The class definition is only a only the _specification_ for each of those items.
+The class definition is only the _specification_ for each of those items.
 So, let's look at the next step, which is to create _objects_ based on the _classes_ we've defined.

 ## Objects